Walks

 We began walking on the south coast and walked across Yakushima’s mountainous interior, touching the summit of Mount Miyanoura (1,936 m), the highest point of the island, then walked down to the north-eastern coast.
 From there, Gabor took a ferry back home to Kagoshima and I walked counter-clockwise around the island on my own.

-A late summer walk with Natalie Kallay, my wife, to document the fish soups of the Danube borderlands.
+A late summer walk with my wife Natalie, to document the fish soups of the Danube borderlands.
 An account of our journey, Hungary’s Fish Soup Masters, was published by Roads & Kingdoms in October 2015.

-We started near my father’s summer house in southern Hungary, walked south across the Serbian border, then west across the Croatian border, then to the ethnic Hungarian village of Sepse (Kotlina on Croatian and international maps), my father’s birthplace.
+We started near my family’s summer house in southern Hungary, walked south across the Serbian border, then west across the Croatian border, then to the ethnic Hungarian village of Sepse (Kotlina on international maps, Sepse is its Hungarian name), my father’s birthplace.
 Along the way, we sampled the fish soups of Rév Csárda in Hungary, Pikec Čarda in Serbia, and Kovač Čarda in Croatia.

 A walk in the high summer across the hills of Western Hungary.